kmatarese/glide/README.md

         self.push(item)
 ```

-Note that for ease of development Consecutils will automatically "listify"
+Note that for ease of development Glide will automatically "listify"
 node inputs.
 Essentially Pandas objects, list/tuple-like objects, and
 generators all get passed through as is, but something like a string would get
 turned into ["some string"].
 The goal is to allow for safe iteration over the